-On 1 September 2014 the complainant filed a grievance with the Joint Advisory Appeals Board (JAAB).
-He criticized the conditions under which the investigation had been conducted and contested the conclusions of the investigator and the Director of HRD, and he requested the JAAB to recommend that the Director-General set aside the findings of the investigation report and the decision of 22 July 2014, take the necessary action to restore his professional reputation, his career opportunities and decent working conditions in the service, and compensate him for the injury suffered.
+On 21 August 2014 the complainant filed a grievance with the Joint Advisory Appeals Board (JAAB).
+She criticized the conditions under which the investigation had been conducted, and requested the JAAB to recommend that the Director-General reject the findings of the investigation report, set aside the decision of 22 July 2014, take the necessary action to restore her professional reputation and career opportunities and compensate her for the injury suffered.
 On 1 April 2016 the JAAB issued its report.
 It observed that the definition of harassment used for the purposes of the investigation was "reasonable" but nonetheless "arbitrary", in the sense that, in the absence of a precise definition in the Collective Agreement on Conflict Prevention and Resolution between the International Labour Office and the ILO Staff Union concluded in 2004, which was in force at the material time, it would have been preferable to use the definition contained in the 2001 Collective Agreement on the Prevention and Resolution of Harassment-Related Grievances, in view of the position adopted by the Tribunal in consideration 43 of Judgment 3071.
 Furthermore, the JAAB was of the opinion that the investigation process and report were seriously flawed and were insufficient to justify the investigator's conclusions.

 It considered that the fact that some interviews had neither been recorded nor summarized in the investigation report cast doubt on the integrity of the process and that there had been some serious shortcomings in the objective establishment of the facts.
-Although the JAAB considered that it was not in a position to reach a conclusion on the merits of the harassment allegations, it considered that several matters noted in the report - such as the fact that Ms E. had been appointed to the post of chief of service despite being the second-ranked candidate for the post, the breach of the confidentiality of the selection procedure, the indifference and inability of the director of the department to properly manage a deteriorating situation and, also, the lack of initiative on the part of HRD - were indicative of institutional failings and could be interpreted as constituting harassment.
-In view of the "significant delays" encountered since the grievance had been filed, the JAAB recommended that the Director-General set aside the contested decision and award the complainant compensation in the amount of 2,500 Swiss francs for the delay of HRD in processing his grievance and the same amount for the delay occasioned by its own proceedings.
-It further recommended that he be awarded compensation in the amount of 15,000 francs in respect of the procedural flaws that it had found.
+Although the JAAB considered that it was not in a position to reach a conclusion on the merits of the harassment allegations, it found that several matters noted in the investigation report - such as the fact that Ms E. had been appointed to the post of chief of service despite being the second-ranked for the post, the fact that the disclosure of this information within the service cast doubt on the confidentiality of the selection procedure, the indifference and inability of the director of the department to properly manage a deteriorating situation and, also, the lack of initiative on the part of HRD - were indicative of institutional failings and could be interpreted as constituting harassment.
+In view of the "significant delays" encountered since the grievance had been filed, the JAAB recommended that the Director-General set aside the contested decision and award the complainant compensation in the amount of 2,500 Swiss francs for the delay of HRD in processing her grievance and the same amount for the delay occasioned by its own proceedings.
+It further recommended that she be awarded compensation in the amount of 15,000 francs in respect of the procedural flaws that it had found.